agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Open SGID
 {: .text-left }

-All datasets in the SGID geodatabase are synced nightly with the [OpenSGID]({% link sgid/open-sgid/index.md %}).
-This open standards-centric database is accessible to anyone with an internet connection.
+All datasets in the SGID geodatabase are synced nightly with the [Open SGID]({% link sgid/open-sgid/index.md %}).
+This open-standards-centric database is accessible to anyone with an internet connection.

 ### Shelved Data
 {: .text-left }